Finding yourself stuck in an on-again-off-again relationship, or even situationship, can be utterly exhausting.

 That can mean we keep going back, even when we wish we were moving forwards and leaving someone behind for good.

 7) You don’t know to deal with conflict

 Relationships are hard.
 Away from the fairytale endings we so desperately want to believe in, in the real world, things are often far messier.

-Learning how to deal with conflict properly in any relationship is a skill.
+Couples argue; they disagree; they get on one another’s nerves.
+That’s why learning how to deal with conflict properly in any relationship is considered a skill.